As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 - When herbivores and humans eat, our teeth move back and forth in a lateral (side to side) motion that allows us to crush and grind our food.
 Unlike carnivores and omnivores, we must extensively chew our food before swallowing.

-- On a scale of 1 to 10, 1 being acidic, and 10 being alkaline, carnivores and omnivores’ stomachs have a pH of less than 1 when they have food in it.
-This allows their bodies to break down the decaying (and rotting) flesh as fast as possible.
+- On a scale of 1 to 14, 1 being acidic, and 14 being alkaline, carnivores and omnivores’ stomachs have a pH of less than 1 when they have food in it.
+This allows their bodies to break down the decaying flesh as fast as possible.

 - Herbivores and humans, on other hand have a stomach pH of 4 to 5 with food in it.

 - Carnivores and omnivores have an enzyme called uricase that help them to break down the uric acid that consuming meat creates in their bodies.
-Humans do not have uricase, which is why eating meat causes excess acid in our bodies.
+Humans do not have uricase.

 - Herbivores and humans have carbohydrate digesting enzymes, which allows us to assimilate the nutrients from plant foods.
 Omnivores and carnivores do not have carbohydrate digesting enzymes.